lucisaldanha/facerecognitionapp/README.md

 - Change Logo styling (I changed my mind about the color).

-- On Sign In, try to add a react-alert, dark mode to page, creating a new branch.
+- On Sign In, try to add a react-alert, on dark mode, create a new branch.

 - Set website to be online.